 I almost can’t believe I’m here.

-Even when most people thought that our experiment would never work, the fact that I’m here in this room proves them wrong.
+Even when most people thought that our experiment would never work, the simple fact that I’m here proves them wrong.
 I knew I was right!
-After all, there’s no essential difference in replicating an apple from a human being.
+After all, there’s no essential difference between replicating an apple and replicating a human being.

-And I don’t care what those closed-minded reactionaries think of my work.
+And, no, I don’t care about what those closed-minded reactionaries think of my work.
 Science can’t be limited by their stupid view of things.
 Always with the same “we shouldn’t play to be God” argument.
 Well, I’m not playing, I’m dead serious.
 If their so-called God put me here and gave me the opportunity to conduct this wonderful experiment, why the hell shouldn’t I?

 Now, why me?
 I admit it’s a little selfish, but I didn’t go through all those years of hard study to allow another person to be the first.
 I really had to experience this.
 The consequences will be of tremendous importance for all humanity.
 Either we forge our own destiny or we are simply playing along in a predefined game.
 Either we can choose or our choices have been made for us.
 Either free will exists or it is simply a fairy tale to make us feel less insignificant.

 Anyway, what’s done is done.
 In spite of all the opposition, here I am, the first fully replicated human being.

 The fact that I’m here means that behind that door, another Melian is sitting in a room that looks exactly like this one.
 Well, not only that looks exactly like this one, but that, in fact, is exactly like this one.
 These are not ordinary rooms.
 Several years of the project were dedicated to developing the technology that would allow us to have the same perceivable reality in two different places.
 These rooms not only look alike, they were designed to share the same temperature, the same sounds, the same odors, the same atmospheric pressure, they were even designed for us to feel the same gravity force.
 In simple words, everything that we can feel or measure is exactly the same.